Skip to main content

 Toolkit for Safe Chemical Management in K-12 Schools

-Practicing Effective Cleaning and Maintenance
+Practicing Effective Cleaning & Maintenance

-This component of the Model Program for the State School Environmental Health Guidelines shows Actions Schools Can Take to Practice Effective Cleaning and Maintenance.
+Practicing Effective Cleaning and Maintenance is a component of the Model Program for the State School Environmental Health Guidelines.

-Green Cleaning, Sanitizing, and Disinfecting
+Green Cleaning, Sanitizing & Disinfecting

 Green Cleaning Sanitizing and Disinfecting

-The toolkit presents practical information on how to keep early care and education (ECE) environments clean and safe using practices and products that are less hazardous and that protect young children and staff from infectious diseases.
+Green Cleaning, Sanitizing, and Disinfecting: A Toolkit for Early Care and Education (en español) presents practical information on how to keep early care and education (ECE) environments clean and safe using practices and products that are less hazardous and that protect young children and staff from infectious diseases.

 Registered EPA Disinfectants for Use Against Infectious Diseases